Heart Disease in Pets

 When pets go into congestive heart failure, you may notice the two most common signs are lethargy and coughing.
 Dogs that normally go for a walk may seem tired part of the way through and may lay down on the grass instead of continuing their walk.

 When you take your pet to the veterinarian, they may detect an abnormal sound of blood flowing through the heart, called a murmur.
 X-Rays will likely be suggested to help your vet visualize changes to the size and shape of the heart, as well as the fluid which is backing up into the organs.
 Bloodwork may also help show organ function, helping to evaluate the safety and type of medication prescribed.
 Fortunately, there are medications that can get dogs and cats out of congestive heart failure for some time.
 While these medications do not correct the underlying abnormality, they do improve the heart’s ability to function by increasing its ability to contract and removing excess fluid from the body.
 Many times, these medications can greatly improve your pet’s symptoms.

 Pet Heart Disease Veterinarian

-If you suspect your dog or cat has heart disease, we recommend scheduling an appointment with a doctor on our veterinary team for a consultation.
+If you suspect your dog or cat has heart disease, we recommend scheduling an appointment with a doctor at our Veterinary Hospital for a consultation.
 A thorough history will be taken along with a complete physical examination during your appointment.
 Heart disease sounds scary, but a little information and a few non-invasive tests can result in dramatic improvement in helping to manage this condition.